panukettu/vscode-solidity/README.md

 - signature help
   - get signature help on function calls args
 - codelens
-  - peek 4byte selectors from codelens above func
+  - peek 4bytes selector of function/error
-  - create natspec stubs from codelens above functions
+  - generate func natspec stub
-- improvements
+- misc

   - go to definition is more aware of context,
   - find all references works with library based patterns